Websites mentioned on this page:

 Contains over 3,000 feature length films out of copyright, usually in B & W and running around an hour, as well as Open Source Movies, TV shows, news programs, ads, etc.

-Glenda Hanson's English On-Line site has a few trailers with accompanying exercises in grammar and vocabulary.
+Glenda Hanson's English On-Line site has a several trailers with accompanying exercises in her Listening section.
+Scroll down to find Movie Trailers.

 + + + + + + + + + + + + + + + + + + + +

-Author and editor of works for the technology- using teacher Moderator of interactive groups and courses online Creator of software for computer-using students
+Author and editor of works for the technology- using teacher Creator of software for the computer-using teacher

 Contact me for further information about online and real time consulting